nightshiftjs/nightshift-dependency-injection/README.md

 injector.resolveAll().then(function () {...});
 ```

-### Pros
-- The modules are more testable.
-- The modules are decoupled from each other.
-- The dependency injection is non-intrusive.
-- The dependency injection can be plugged in existing code.
-- The structural coupling that can exist between the modules disappears: forget about `require('../../../...')`!
-- Since the dependencies are resolved based on theirs names, the naming conventions are enforced.
-An object will always have the same name and its usages will therefore be easy to find.

 ### register(object, key, isToBeResolved)
 The method `injector.register(object, key, isToBeResolved)` registers the given object for dependency injection.